ehhop/ehhapp-twilio/README.md

 ## Read the Documentation

 We use Sphinx.
-To build the documentation, navigate into the docs directory, and run `sphinx-build -b html . ./build` where '.' and './build' are the source directory (where all the rst files are) and the build directory (where the html ends up) respectively.
+To build the documentation, navigate into the docs directory, and run `sphinx-build -b html _src _build` where '\_src' and '\_build' are the source directory (where all the rst files are) and the build directory (where the html ends up) respectively.

+If you have `make`, just `make html`.

 ## Contributing